 3) Side milling

-Fig. illustrates the side milling operation.
-It is the operation of production of a flat vertical surface on the side of a work-piece by using a side milling cutter.
+- Fig. illustrates the side milling operation.
+It is the operation of the production of a flat vertical surface on the side of a work-piece by using a side milling cutter.

 4) Angular milling

-Fig. illustrates the gang milling operation.
-It is a method of milling by means of two or more cutters simultaneously having same or different diameters mounted on the arbor of the milling machine.
+- Fig. illustrates the gang milling operation.
+It is a method of milling utilizing two or more cutters simultaneously having the same or different diameters mounted on the arbor of the milling machine.